bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 		:rtype:	CI_DB_query_builder

 		Adds a HAVING clause to a query, separating multiple calls with OR.

+	.. php:method:: or_having_in([$key[, array $values[, $escape = NULL]]])

+		:param	string	$key: The field to search
+		:param	array	$values: The values searched on
+		:param	bool	$escape: Whether to escape values and identifiers
+		:returns:	DB_query_builder instance
+		:rtype:	object

+		Generates a HAVING field IN('item', 'item') SQL query, joined with 'OR' if appropriate.

+	.. php:method:: or_having_not_in([$key[, array $values[, $escape = NULL]]])

+		:param	string	$key: The field to search
+		:param	array	$values: The values searched on
+		:param	bool	$escape: Whether to escape values and identifiers
+		:returns:	DB_query_builder instance
+		:rtype:	object

+		Generates a HAVING field NOT IN('item', 'item') SQL query, joined with 'OR' if appropriate.

+	.. php:method:: having_in([$key[, array $values[, $escape = NULL]]])

+		:param	string	$key: Name of field to examine
+		:param	array	$values: Array of target values
+		:param	bool	$escape: Whether to escape values and identifiers
+		:returns:	DB_query_builder instance
+		:rtype:	object

+		Generates a HAVING field IN('item', 'item') SQL query, joined with 'AND' if appropriate.

+	.. php:method:: having_not_in([$key[, array $values[, $escape = NULL]]])

+		:param	string	$key: Name of field to examine
+		:param	array	$values: Array of target values
+		:param	bool	$escape: Whether to escape values and identifiers
+		:returns:	DB_query_builder instance
+		:rtype:	object

+		Generates a HAVING field NOT IN('item', 'item') SQL query, joined with 'AND' if appropriate.

 	.. php:method:: group_by($by[, $escape = NULL])